 While it is the DSL's role to make Child Protection Contact Referrals, any staff member can make a Child Protection Contact Referral to Children's Services if a child is in immediate danger or is at risk of harm (e.g. concern that a family might have plans to carry out FGM, Forced Marriage etc).
-In these circumstances a Child Protection Contact Referral should Model Child Protection Policy for Schools be made to Children's Services and/or the Police immediately.
+In these circumstances a Child Protection Contact Referral should be made to Children's Services and/or the Police immediately.
 Where Child Protection Contact Referrals are made by another member of staff, the DSL should be informed as soon as possible.